Frequently Asked Questions

 Absolutely not!
 There is great merit in exploring your feelings and values around sex and intimacy outside of a relationship.
 Whether you are single, dating, monogamously committed, or a member of a larger open romantic or sexual relationship, psychotherapy and sex therapy can benefit you.

-5. I noticed you provide counseling for grief and loss, adoption, eating disorders, and trauma, as well.
+5. I noticed you provide counseling for grief and loss, breakups and divorce, eating disorders, body image, adoption, trauma, and shame as well.
 What does this have to do with relationship and sex therapy?

 6. I'm a little nervous to talk about this stuff...

 Most people are, and you're definitely not alone in feeling that way.
 Sex, relationships, breakups, grief, shame, trauma... these are things that most people don't talk about with anybody, much less a stranger in an office.
 I work my best to create a comfortable space for you in session, and I will never push you far beyond your comfort level.
 You can share as much or as little as you wish to share.
-The truth is, there is something unbelievably cathartic about giving voice to taboo, but it can definitely be hard to do.
+You do not owe me your vulnerability just because "I'm the therapist."
+That is mine to earn and yours to choose to give.

 7. You said that you balance "change" and "acceptance."
 What do you mean?